Opioid Overdose: Causes, Signs, and Treatment

 Opioid Addiction Resources

-If you would like to learn how to use Naloxone in an overdose emergency and where to attain it, GetNaloxoneNow provides training and where to locate a nearby Naloxone provider.
+If you would like to learn how to recognize opioid overdose symptoms, how to use Naloxone in an overdose emergency, and where to attain it, GetNaloxoneNow provides an Opioid Overdose Prevention Program and information on locating a nearby Naloxone provider.

 If you or a loved one is struggling with opioid addiction, do know there is help available, and people can avoid painkiller overdose with the right intervention and care.
 There is a medication called Suboxone which is a combination drug containing buprenorphine and Naloxone.
 The two activities in the drug work in tandem to counteract the addictive effects of opioids.